xlwings/xlwings/docs/addin.rst

 Alternative: Standalone VBA module
 ----------------------------------

-Sometimes it might be useful to run xlwings code without having to install an add-in first.
+Sometimes, it might be useful to run xlwings code without having to install an add-in first.
 To do so, you need to use the ``standalone`` option when creating a new project: ``xlwings quickstart myproject --standalone``.

 This will add the content of the add-in as a single VBA module so you don't need to set a reference to the add-in anymore.